 In July the Island in the Sky scenic drive is a nice activity to enjoy the AC in your vehicle as you stop at the various overlooks.
 There are 10 viewpoints from atop the mesa to see and photograph the canyons and landscape at this park!

 Remember it will take 1.5 hours from Moab to reach Needles Canyonlands.
 The views there are quite a bit different from Island in the Sky.
 Stop at all pullouts to enjoy the diverse beauty at the various points of interest.

 We recommend the Canyonlands GuideAlong App to hear fun behind-the scenes stories and local tips that play automatically as you drive, based on your GPS location.

 Canyonlands Hiking in July

-We highly recommend exploring at least one of the Canyonlands hikes.
+We highly recommend exploring at least one of the Canyonlands National Park summer hikes.
 There are hundreds of miles of easy, moderate and strenuous trails to choose from.

 The Island in the Sky hikes we recommend: Mesa Arch, Grand View Point, Aztec Butte and Upheaval Dome.

-Here’s a list of fun Canyonlands Needles hikes that are easy: Roadside Ruin, Pothole Point, Cave Spring.
+We like the easier Canyonlands Needles hikes like Roadside Ruin, Pothole Point and Cave Spring.
 There are a few popular difficult hikes as well: Chelser Park Loop and Druid Arch trails.

 Boating in July at Canyonlands